andrewbaxter/dinker/readme.md

 - `stop_signal`

   The signal to use when stopping the container.
 Values like `SIGTERM` `SIGINT` `SIGQUIT`.
 This is _not_ inherited from the base image.

-# Usage (Library)

-There's one function: `dinkerlib.BuildImage()`

-It takes a path to a local oci-image tar file, and an output directory name.
-It returns a hash of the inputs as used in the interpolation of `dest` on the command line above.

-The image is constructed in the directory with the OCI layout, but it isn't put into a tar file or pushed anywhere - you can convert it to other formats or upload it using `Image` in `"github.com/containers/image/v5/copy"`, with a source reference generated using `Transport.ParseReference` in `"github.com/containers/image/v5/copy"`.